seliger/tippe4hcomp/content/resources/computer-project/index.md

 ## Exhibit Class Guidelines

-### Blocked Based Programming
+### Programming, Block- and Text-Based

+Youth can submit programming projects in a language of their choosing.
+Some popular choices include, but are not limited to:

+- Block Based: Scratch, Code Studio, Alice, etc:
+- Text Based: Python,JavaScript, C/C++, C#, ASP.net, R, Go, Java, PHP, Perl, Ruby etc

-**Beginner – Grades 3-5 –** Create a block-based program using Scratch, Code Studio, Alice, or another graphic programming language of your choice.
+**Beginner – Grades 3-5 –** Create a program using  the programming language of your choice.
 You should comment your work and it must include at least ten different commands.
 Skills this program could use are:

 * Sequence
 * Iteration